 Edwards concludes by saying the 1987 “Black Monday” crash would not have taken place if equity valuations were “cheap.”
-Unfortunately, for the investors today, the valuation of the Dow Jones Index is most definitely in NOSE-BLEED territory (and then some), as Edwards suggests.
+Unfortunately, for investors today, the valuation of the Dow Jones Index is most definitely in NOSE-BLEED territory (and then some), as Edwards suggests.

-While mainstream investors and many frustrated precious metals holders have totally dismissed fundamental valuations, all bubbles come to an end.
+While mainstream investors and many frustrated precious metals holders have dismissed fundamental valuations, all bubbles come to an end.
 However, it seems to many; this one will go on forever.
 It won’t.